patrickcping/pingone-go/docs/ManagementAPIsApplicationsApplicationAttributeMappingApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDApplicationsAppIDAttributesSamlAttrIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateApplicationAttributeMappingRequest struct via the builder pattern

 Name | Type | Description  | Notes